Non-Equilibrium Dynamics of Hard Spheres in the Fluid, Crystalline, and Glassy Regimes: Introduction

 Despite the reliance on numerics, the equilibrium physics of hard spheres in three dimensions, as expressed in the equation of state, is relatively well characterized.
 Due to the singular nature of the HS interaction potential, the temperature has a trivial effect on the spatial configurations of the spheres, which determine the (reduced) pressure \cite{mulero2008theory}, and so the equation of state depends on a single parameter, the packing fraction $\phi$.
 We briefly describe here the qualitative structure of the hard sphere phase diagram in three dimensions, see for example Fig. 3 of \textcite{parisi2010mean}.
 Starting from a low density, the system is in a fluid state.
 Upon increasing the density (infinitesimally slowly, so that the system remains in equilibrium), a first-order phase transition occurs (in the thermodynamic limit), and the system freezes into a crystalline state.
 As the density increases further, the system will remain a crystal until the pressure diverges at the FCC density.

 Non-equilibrium physics of hard spheres, the focus of this paper, covers much wider territory and is correspondingly less well understood.
-The term ``non-equilibrium'' covers many cases, and we shall focus on just two here.
-The equilibrium velocity distribution is the Maxwell-Boltzmann distribution, well known from elementary statical physics.
+The term ``non-equilibrium'' covers many cases, and we shall focus on just two in this study.
+However, the analysis techniques we employ below were deliberately chosen because they are very general and they can be straightforwardly applied to a wide variety of non-equilibrium processes in HS systems; we will return to the question of more general non-equilibrium dynamics in the conclusion of the paper.
+The two cases we consider in detail in this study are as follows.
+The equilibrium velocity distribution for HS is the Maxwell-Boltzmann distribution, well known from elementary statistical physics.
 One generic variety of non-equilibrium behavior is obtained when the velocity distribution is forced to take on a different character.
 If the spheres are prepared in this manner, the system generally returns to equilibrium, but how does the relaxation occur, in detail?
 Another simple ``perturbation'' away from equilibrium can be accomplished by compressing the system at a finite rate, or equivalently by growing the spheres in a fixed simulation volume, until a desired density is achieved.
 If one prepares the system in this manner, at low post-compression densities, the physics (i.e., the pressure) is unchanged; however, upon reaching a critical density (very close to the onset of solidification \cite{skoge2006packing}), a bifurcation of the equation of state occurs, in which systems which are compressed sufficiently rapidly are trapped in a thermodynamically metastable, spatially disordered state.
 These states exhibit a higher pressure when compared to a configuration which is compressed infinitesimally slowly and is thus crystalline in character, at the same density and energy.
 The states on the metastable branch are ``glassy'' in character, and despite their metastability, they do not generally relax to equilibrium in a finite duration simulation.
 Why do these configurations not relax to equilibrium under molecular dynamics evolution, while the ``thermal perturbations'' do?
 What do these systems do if they are allowed to evolve in time, if they do not thermalize?